 - Execution typically carries on for a year or two (possibly more), until the strategy becomes out of date.

-- At this point you re-analyse and plan again.
+- At this point you re-analyse and review the strategy and plan again.

 Method 2: Emergent strategy